quantum-ket/ket/README.md

 Ket's goal is to streamline the development of hardware-independent classical quantum applications by providing transparent interaction of classical and quantum data.
 See <https://quantumket.org> to learn more about Ket.

-## Installation :arrow_down
+## Installation :arrow_down:

-Ket requires Python 3.7 or newer and is available for Linux, Windows, and macOS.
+Ket requires Python 3.8 or newer and is available for Linux, Windows, and macOS.
 If you are not using x86_64 (example ARM), you must install [Rust](https://www.rust-lang.org/tools/install) before installing Ket.

 You can install Ket using [`pip`](https://pip.pypa.io/en/stable/user_guide/).
 To do so, copy and paste the following command into your terminal: